GeekAlexis/FastMOT/README.md

   - KLT tracker
   - Camera motion compensation

-Deep SORT is a two-stage tracker that runs detection and feature extraction sequentially, which often becomes a bottleneck for real-time applications.
-FastMOT significantly speeds up the entire system to run in **real-time** even on Jetson devices.
-Motion compensation improves tracking for non-stationary camera where Deep SORT/FairMOT usually fail.
+Two-stage trackers like Deep SORT runs detection and feature extraction sequentially, which often becomes a bottleneck.
+FastMOT significantly speeds up the entire system to run in **real-time** even on Jetson.
+Motion compensation improves tracking for scenes with moving camera, where Deep SORT and FairMOT fail.

 To achieve faster processing, FastMOT only runs the detector and feature extractor every N frames, while KLT fills in the gaps efficiently.
-FastMOT also re-identifies objects that moved out of frame and will keep the same IDs.
+FastMOT also re-identifies objects that moved out of frame to keep the same IDs.

 YOLOv4 was trained on CrowdHuman (82% mAP@0.5) and SSD's are pretrained COCO models from TensorFlow.
 Both detection and feature extraction use the **TensorRT** backend and perform asynchronous inference.
 In addition, most algorithms, including KLT, Kalman filter, and data association, are optimized using Numba.